 The first time I saw Sarah Palin on television, I was impressed.
 It was soon after she was announced as John McCain’s running mate for the 2008 US presidential election.
 She was forthright with her opinions and seemed level-headed.
 I liked how she talked about being a woman – and wife and mother – with a political career.
 I might not agree with her political beliefs but I could respect her as a politician.
 That’s what I thought.

 It went downhill from there, pretty rapidly.
-But never, even in my most extreme thoughts of “what stupidity is this woman going to do next” did I imagine she would post a list of “targeted” politicians online, and show their geographical location on a map of the USA with marks that are very similar to gunsight cross hairs!
+But never, even in my most extreme thoughts of “what stupidity is this woman going to do next” did I imagine she would post a list of Democratic party targets online, and show their geographical location on a map of the USA with marks that are very similar to gunsight cross hairs!

 I had heard on tv about her statement that it was time to “reload”.
 Her choice of that word seemed incendiary and irresponsible to me, and I was sure it was deliberate on her part.
 Still, giving her the benefit of the doubt, I thought maybe she was just playing up her self- or media-created image as a rifle-toting, sharp-shooting “momma Grizzly”.
-Had I known about the list and map!!
+Had I known about the list and map!
 I only found out about that on CNN today, the day a US congresswoman was shot in the head, 6 people were killed and many more wounded in a mass shooting in Tucson Arizona.
-The Arizona Congresswoman, Gabrielle Gifford, was on Sarah Palin’s “target” list.
+The Arizona Congresswoman, Gabrielle Gifford, was on Sarah Palin’s list of targets.

 Maybe there is no connection between these killings and Sarah Palin’s postings and tweets.
 But if there isn’t in fact, there is in spirit.
 An Arizona sheriff, shortly after the shootings, spoke of the spirit of “vitriol” in Arizona.
 That, CNN commentators agreed, could be extended to the whole of political discourse in the US at this moment.
 I don’t know what gets more vitriolic than marking a map with something very much like cross-hairs, even if it’s not meant to be taken literally.
 It is exactly that image of Palin – the gun-totin’ momma – that she has created for herself that makes her use of such language more problematic than with other people’s use of it.
 With her, it’s hard to hear the words ‘target’ and ‘aim’ without thinking of firearms.